vitek-borovsky/DontNeedStability/doc/configuration.md

 [server]
 port = 8080
+zones_directory = "zones" # Path to the directory containing zone files
 ```

-To change the port, modify the `port` value in `config.toml`.
+To change the port or zones directory, modify the respective values in `config.toml`.

-## 2. DNS Zones and Records
+## 3. DNS Zones and Records

 DNS zones and their associated records are defined using standard BIND-style zone files.
-These files should be placed in the `zones/` directory at the project root.
+These files should be placed in the directory specified by `zones_directory` in `config.toml`.

 Each zone file should represent a single DNS zone and be named after the zone (e.g., `example.com.zone`).